orthodoX/rocksteady/doc/rocksteady_api.md

 # Rocksteady API

 Rocksteady apps can be created/updated/deleted through the web interface or through the API.
 In both cases, apps can exist with or without a Graylog stream.
 This is established by setting the `with_stream` flag in the payload.
-The `GRAYLOG_ENABLED` environment variable has to be present if we want an app with a stream.

 ## Authentication